 For class project or capstone funding, fill out this form.

 Election of Delegates to Committees Not Overseen by GSC

 At the beginning of each fall term, four students will be elected to one or both of the following committees.
 The three with the most votes will serve on both.

 - Faculty-Student Disciplinary Committee.
-This body investigates and assesses cases in which students are alleged to have violated the rules of conduct, the CUNY J-School Code of Ethics, and Title IX regulations governing sexual harassment and violence.
+This body investigates and assesses cases in which students are alleged to have violated the rules of conduct, the Newmark J-School Code of Ethics, and Title IX regulations governing sexual harassment and violence.